Ascensun Oil & Gas Ltd. – Divestiture of medium oil producing assets

-Ascensun Oil & Gas Ltd. (“Ascensun” or the “Company”) has initiated a process to divest of all of the Company’s oil and gas properties, which include conventional medium oil producing assets located around Grand Forks (the “Properties”).
+Ascensun Oil & Gas Ltd. (“Ascensun” or the “Company”) has initiated a process to sell all of the Company’s oil and gas properties, which include conventional medium oil producing assets located around Grand Forks (the “Properties”).

 ARCO Capital Partners Inc. has been retained as financial advisor to assist in this sales process.